Many patients with blood clots can go home from ER

 “Then the doctor must decide whether a patient with pulmonary embolism is a good candidate for home care, can be sent to a short-term observation unit, or is best-served by hospitalization.”

-The study was conducted in 21 emergency departments in Kaiser Permanente Northern California from January 2014 to April 2015, with 10 intervention and 11 control sites.
+The original study was conducted in 21 emergency departments in Kaiser Permanente Northern California from January 2014 to April 2015, with 10 intervention and 11 control sites.
 The RISTRA decision support tool for pulmonary embolism was available to doctors in the 10 intervention sites.

 At the intervention sites, doctors were educated about the tool; got positive feedback by email after using the tool; and received a small incentive for each of their first three uses of RISTRA.
 In addition, a physician “champion” promoted use of the tool at intervention sites.

-The study enrolled 881 patients with pulmonary embolism at intervention sites and 822 patients at control sites.
+The original study enrolled 881 patients with pulmonary embolism at intervention sites and 822 patients at control sites.
 In emergency departments with the intervention:

 - 70 percent of doctors with patients with acute pulmonary embolism consulted the RISTRA tool before making their decision on whether to admit the patient.

 - The rate of home discharge for patients with acute pulmonary embolism increased 60 percent, from 17 percent before the intervention to 28 percent afterward.
+In this study we defined home discharge more broadly: it included discharge either from the emergency department or after a short-term stay (less than 24 hours) in outpatient observation.

 - The intervention sites did not have any increase in people with acute pulmonary embolism returning to the emergency department within 5 days or adverse outcomes within 30 days.